igorDevLima/food-menu-cms/README.md

 - In your browser by navigating to `http://localhost:1337/admin`

-- Log in using the default credentials: username `admin@admin.com` and password `Admin123`.
+- Create your admin credential

+- Fill in the fields of Single Types and Collection Types with the content you desire

 ### 5. Explore the food menu on your browser by visiting `http://localhost:3000`.